Server Agents

 | Create a Request | Create a new process instance | |

-Only the Process Owner can share a process with other users.
+Only the Agent Owner can share an Agent with other users.

 Permission Types